csdmichael/Foundry-Agentic-Workflow-SDLC-Docs/README.md

 Configured governed destinations:

-- Requirements assets: the `docs/` folder of the project's own GitHub repository, alongside the documents uploaded at intake.
+- Requirements assets: the `docs/` folder of the project's selected source repository, alongside the documents uploaded at intake.
 - Planning output: Azure DevOps or Jira, according to the project's Work Items selection, with an Epic → Feature → User Story → Task hierarchy.
-- Coding output: a repository in the `csdmichael` GitHub account; generated output is committed but never auto-merged.
+- Coding output: the selected GitHub, Azure Repos, or Bitbucket repository; generated output is committed but never auto-merged.
-- Test planning and execution: Azure Test Plans/test cases or Jira test assets, according to the Test Cases & Test Plans selection, then the supported automation runner.
+- Test planning and execution: Azure Test Plans/test cases, Jira test assets, or GitHub Issues according to the shared delivery selection, followed by the source provider's native runner: GitHub Actions, Azure Pipelines, or Bitbucket Pipelines.

 ## Systems of Record configuration